drBenway/pixi-vn-wiki/start/input.md

   entry="/src/labels/startLabel.ts,/src/screens/modals/TextInput.tsx"
 />

-## Getting input information
+## Getting input prompt information

-To get the input information, you must use:
+To get the input prompt information, you must use:

 - `narration.isRequiredInput`: Returns a boolean indicating whether the player must enter a value.
-- `narration.inputType`: Returns a string indicating the type of input requested.
+- `narration.inputType`: Returns a string indicating the type of input prompt requested.

 ```typescript
 if (narration.isRequiredInput) {